yuersen/ventemit/README.md

-# fcookie
+# VentEmit

-A simple, lightweight JavaScript API for handling cookies.
+A simple, lightweight JavaScript API for handling EventEmit.
+Support for all major browsers, such as IE8+, chrome, firefox and safair.

 - Works in IE8+ (Because the JSON method is used.)
 - Accepts any character